somdipdey/EOptomizer-Lite-Note-9/README.md

 # EOptomizer-Lite Note 9
-A Flutter based mobile app to perform DVFS easily on Samsung Galaxy Note 9.
+A Flutter based mobile app to perform DVFS easily on Samsung Galaxy Note 9 and record system performance metrics such as power consumption, FPS, temperature of big CPUs, LITTLE CPUs & GPUs.

 ## Installation